Wettable, Ringable & Scrubbable – Plenty kitchen roll is 40% more absorbent and NEW Power-X ...

 A handy list of table manners for kids

-Kids learn best by copying others: dad, mum, and older brothers and sisters can all help out by leading by example.
+Kids learn best by copying others: dad, mum, and older brothers and sisters (or anyone else in the house) can all help out by leading by example.

 Polite table manners for kids

-Many of the essential table manners for kids are all about being a good guest and showing your appreciation of the meal:
+Many of the essential table manners for kids are all about being a good guest and showing your appreciation of the meal.
+Plus, these are a little easier for younger kids who are still learning how not to spill every other mouthful of buttery vegetables onto the carpet.

-- Being patient: make sure the whole family knows to wait until everyone has sat down, and the food has been served, before digging in.
+- Being patient: this one might seem almost impossible, but try and make sure the whole family knows to wait until everyone has sat down, and the food has been served, before digging in.

-- Being good company: remind kids to talk to everyone at the table, and to wait until others have finished speaking before chipping in.
+- Being good company: remind kids to talk to everyone at the table, and to wait until others have finished speaking before chipping in (again, might be a little difficult for our more opinionated children!).

 - Being polite: when kids leap down from the table, hint that they should ask to be excused.
 Encourage them to thank the chef(s) for the meal, even if it’s not their favourite.
 Lead by example: even if your partner has accidentally cooked something a bit dire, thank him or her in front of the kids for the effort.